lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-22-binary_mask.md

 import matplotlib.pyplot as plt

 ```
-&nbsp
+&nbsp;

 #### 1. load .tif image file

-Define the raster_path variable with the path for the .tif image that will serve as the base dimensions for the binary mask.
+Define the raster_path variable with the path to the .tif image.
+The binary raster will have the same dimensions as this imagem.

 ``` python